RJuro/DRUID2021-discussion/README.md

 * Ambidexterity in innovation units
 * Do innovation units contribute more than just with product/process innovation?
 * are they shaping valuable relations in the organization?
-* Innovation is an interactive process after all...
 * Propositions
     * Complexity of the context and relational value (positive link)
     * Breadth (scope) of the relational value i.e. internal/external; linking/building vs longevity and legitimity (positive link)